-Like many of you, I have suffered from tonsillitis since my early years.
-The pain in the throat was unbearable, i could not swallow or talk.
+Like many of you, I have suffered from tonsillitis since my childhood.
+The pain in the throat was unbearable, I could not swallow or talk.
 I had headaches and 40 degrees fever.
 I was regularly on antibiotics or penicillin injections, and that was every month, missing school days and at my adult-age missing work.
-There was a doctor that did suggest to have my tonsils removed, but my mom did not allow it and I'm so glad she didn't.
+There was a doctor that did suggest having my tonsils removed, but my mom did not allow it and I'm so glad she didn't.

 Why removing the tonsils is not really the answer?

-A study done by Melbourne, Copenhagen and Yale University and other associates, revels that ''of almost 1.2 million children, of whom 17 460 had adenoidectomy, 11 830 tonsillectomy, and 31 377 adenotonsillectomy, surgeries were associated with increased long-term risks of respiratory, infectious, and allergic diseases''.
+A study was done by Melbourne, Copenhagen and Yale University and other associates, revels that ''of almost 1.2 million children, of whom 17 460 had adenoidectomy, 11 830 tonsillectomies, and 31 377 adenotonsillectomy, surgeries were associated with increased long-term risks of respiratory, infectious, and allergic diseases''.

 What is behind a sore throat?

-Let's first understand Inflammation.
-Inflammation is acidosis, an excess of acidity of body fluids (low pH) due to accumulation of acids or loss of bicarbonates, leading to an immune response - 'inflammation'.
+Let's first understand the Inflammation.
+Inflammation is acidosis, an excess of acidity of body fluids (low pH) due to the accumulation of acids or loss of bicarbonates, leading to an immune response - 'inflammation'.